 Friedman’s childhood, once off the Little League field, was largely spent skating in the legendary West L.A. schoolyards of the area affectionately known as DogTown.
 His contemporaries were beginning to be featured in magazines as top skateboarders, but Friedman felt the majority of images failed to capture the true essence of what he as a skater himself was witnessing on a daily basis.
 Sharing the skaters’ attitude–that they were completely able to redefine what the sport was–he thought that even though still in junior high school, he could do a better job behind the camera than those designated to do so.

 In the fall of ’75 he took a photography class with his “Pocket Instamatic” and refused to use the class standard 35mm camera, not simply because he did not own one, but also because he would be afraid to break or lose it, and of course with the Pocket Instamatic he could still hang out and skate without much concern.
 He started making pictures of his friends and even submitted them to skateboard manufacturers, with handwritten letters, hoping they would use them in advertisements in SkateBoarder magazine, thinking at the time there was no way he could go directly to the editorial staff of skateboarding’s leading publication.
-Forgetting for the most part about his class assignments, he learned all about cameras and the basics of good photography, but continued shooting only the subjects he wanted to, hence gaining a “D” in “Photography 1.″
+Forgetting for the most part about his class assignments, he learned all about cameras and the basics of good photography, but continued shooting only the subjects he wanted to, hence gaining a grade of “D” in “Photography 1.″

 In the fall of 1976, Friedman discovered an empty swimming pool, and corralled a few friends (the infamous Jay Adams among them) into riding it so he could make pictures with a borrowed 35mm camera.
 He showed the results to a freelance SkateBoarder photojournalist (C.R.
 Stecyk III) he met at the local schoolyard, who put the eighth-grader in touch with the magazine’s editor.
 Shortly thereafter SkateBoarder published the first photos Glen ever submitted, one as a full-page subscription ad (less than a year after he got that “D”), and he soon became the magazine’s youngest contributing staff member.